Engineering modifiers of protein-nucleic acid interactions

 About Dr. Maher

 Dr. Maher is a biochemist and molecular biologist at Mayo Clinic and professor of biochemistry and molecular biology at Mayo Clinic Graduate School of Biomedical Sciences in Rochester, Minnesota.
 His research is focused on studying the origin and biological management of DNA stiffness, combinatorial selection of folded DNA and RNA molecules as tools and therapies, and unusual cancers that are caused by defects in cell metabolism.
-Maher is an elected fellow of the American Association for the Advancement of Science, dean emeritus of Mayo Clinic Graduate School of Biomedical Sciences and a mentor who enjoys coaching students toward research careers.
+Dr. Maher is an elected fellow of the American Association for the Advancement of Science, emeritus dean of Mayo Clinic Graduate School of Biomedical Sciences and a mentor who enjoys coaching students toward research careers.